This article talks about working with a person-centred supervisor and includes some theories to help explain supervisory relationships.

-Imbalance or inconsistency - the second condition is that within the client there is an imbalance or inconsistency.
+The second condition is that within the client there is an imbalance or inconsistency.
 As a result, the client feels anxious and seeks counselling.
 Rogers calls this state incongruence.
 It might be that this condition is most relevant to counselling relationships.

-Unconditional positive regard – having an accepting, respectful and warm attitude towards the other person consistently, regardless of what they say, think or do.
+Having an accepting, respectful and warm attitude towards the other person consistently, regardless of what they say, think or do.
 Holding this attitude does not necessitate liking what is said or done, it is acceptance of the person themselves.

-Empathy – understanding another person so deeply that I understand what it is like to be them.
+Understanding another person so deeply that I understand what it is like to be them.
 At the same time, I am aware of my own individuality and my personal reality.
 It is as if I am them.

 The final condition is that empathy and unconditional positive regard are experienced.
-If for example another person deeply understands my fear of flying but does not portray their understanding either in words or expression I cannot benefit from it.
+If for example another person deeply understands my fear of flying but does not portray their understanding either in words or expression, I cannot benefit from it.

 The supervisee's personal and professional development